Best travel tips for Thailand on a trip for backpackers

 - Be patient with people who come to sell you things and if you want say “Mai ao krap” which means: “I don’t want to, thank you”.

-- If you like to party, you’re in the right country, you’ll find a party anywhere.
+- If you love party, you’re in the right country: in Thailand, you’ll find a lively atmosphere almost anywhere.

 Take some flexibility, humor and patience with you.
 Come expecting the unexpected, be prepared to go with the flow, be prepared for an adventure rather than a vacation.